jhorton84/React-Node-Tutorial/README.md

 }
 export default App;
 ```
-Holy Guacamole J.T.!
-The class Component is just a class!... go figure. <br/>
+The class Component is simply that, a class!
+Hopefully you are starting to see that everything React does is simply JavaScript code written to make your life as a developer easier.  <br/>

 A class Component is a class that React has built into it.
 The render function is a method inside of the class Component, which we use to render everything inside of it that is returned to the DOM.
 And we have made `App` a class that is a child of the Component Class in React.